New! ForwardChess for Ipad!

 Sharpest 2012The Sharpest Sicilian 2012

-by Kiril Georgiev and Atanas Kolev
+by Kiril Georgiev and Atanas Kolev Available for Ipad and Android

 Five years after the first edition, the book was completely rewritten and redesigned.
 While remaining true to the original structure, this new edition underwent major changes.